Buffalo Pound Lake: Buffalo Pound Dam

+The Buffalo Pound Water Treatment Plant is next to Buffalo Pound Provincial Park.
+First contemplated in the 1940s, construction of the plant to supplier water to Regina and Moose Jaw was undertaken in 1951, and has been expanded several times since.

 NCC's Buffalo Pound

 Buffalo Pound is a Nature Conservancy of Canada (NCC) property located on the northern shore of Buffalo Pound Lake.
 In 2020, the NCC bought the land for $3.38-million.
 About 30%, or $987,000, was contributed by K+S Potash Canada offset grassland destroyed in Saskatchewan by mine construction.
 The rest of the money came from the Canadian and Saskatchewan governments and hundreds of private donors.
 The land was purchased from local cattle ranchers and cattle will continue to graze the land.